simidawalang/rayda-assessment/README.md

-# Getting Started
+# Introduction

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built using React, TypeScript, Material UI and Redux Toolkit.

 ## Cloning Repo
 In your desired directory on your machine, run: